munlicode/content-poster/README.md

   * **Status Tracking:** Automatically updates your Google Sheet with a `Published` or `Failed` status for each post.
   * **Cross-Platform Scheduler:** A helper script automatically sets up the required scheduled tasks on Windows, macOS, and Linux.
   * **Local File Hosting:** Automatically uploads local media to a designated GitHub repository to generate the public URLs required by the Meta APIs.
-  * **Repo Maintenance:** Includes a utility script to periodically clean up the temporary media files hosted on GitHub.

 -----